mouhamaadibrahim/mouhamaadibrahim.github.io/index.md

     - Specialization in Plasmas, Optics, Opto-Electronics, and Micro-Nanosystems.

 ## Awards & Recognitions

+My commitment to excellence in data analytics and research has been recognized with several awards and honors throughout my career:

 - **Gold Streak Badge, Zaka AI**
   *November 2023*